Information Technology Business Insurance

 Other types of business insurance for IT professionals to consider

 Other policies may be better suited to cover other types of risks.
-Information technology companies should also consider:
+Information technology companies should also consider the following types of insurance:

 General liability insurance: This liability policy covers expenses related to client bodily injuries and property damage, along with advertising injuries like slander.
 Technology businesses can bundle it with commercial property insurance for savings in a business owner’s policy (BOP), or add electronic data liability coverage to protect against lost data.

-Cyber liability insurance: You may want to invest in standalone cyber liability insurance to protect your own company’s data, such as clients’ credit card numbers.
+Cyber insurance: You may want to invest in standalone cybersecurity insurance to protect your own company’s data, such as clients’ credit card numbers.
 This policy can include business interruption insurance to cover business income loss related to a cyberattack or data breach.

 Workers’ compensation insurance: This policy covers medical bills and partial lost wages from work-related injuries and illnesses.
 Most states require technology businesses with employees to purchase workers’ compensation.

-Commercial auto insurance: This insurance coverage is required for business-owned vehicles.
+Commercial auto insurance: This insurance coverage is required in most states for business-owned vehicles.
 It can cover property damage and medical bills in an accident involving your IT company vehicle, along with theft, vandalism, and weather damage.

 Are you ready to protect your IT business with technology errors and omissions insurance?
 Complete Insureon’s easy online application to get quotes from top U.S. insurance providers.
-Once you find a policy that fits your needs, coverage can begin in less than 24 hours.
+Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.

 Save money by comparing insurance quotes from multiple carriers.